 Microdermabrasion is another option that involves “sterilized sandpaper, wire brush, serrated wheel, or diamond-embedded fraises to abrade the outer layer of your skin,” says Chang.
 “While dermabrasion may be helpful in softening sharper edges of acne scars, the treatment is highly dependent on the operator or practitioner and if performed incorrectly, can lead to pigmentation changes or scarring,” says Chang.

-If you’re in-between derm appointments or an in-office treatment is simply out of your budget, there are still plenty of over-the-counter ways that you could treat acne scarring topically.
+If you’re in-between derm appointments or an in-office treatment is simply out of your budget, there are still plenty of over-the-counter acne scar treatment options that you could use topically.
 It’ll take longer to see results than an in-office procedure but they can be more cost-effective.

 - Chemical Peels: “These involve chemicals like AHAs (alpha-hydroxy acids like glycolic or lactic) or BHAs (beta hydroxy acids like salicylic) to dissolve and remove the outer layers of your skin and reveal new, healthy skin underneath,” says Chang.
 Glycolic acid and salicylic acid are the most commonly used at-home superficial chemical peels to treat acne scarring.
 Acid peels come in different strengths so you can start with a lower strength and work your way up to make sure your skin doesn’t have a poor reaction.
 There are also stronger in-office chemical peels that will offer greater efficacy.